chaoss/wg-risk/README.md

 ### Problem Statement

-We have gotten requests from community members to establish industry-standard metrics for economic value in open source.
+We have gotten requests from community members to establish industry-standard metrics for risk in open source.
 Lack of metrics makes it difficult for business decision makers to compare open-source methods to alternatives.
 Lack of metrics makes it difficult to allocate resources optimally across projects, slowing decision making and product innovation.

 ### Opportunity

-We believe that value metrics can accelerate the adoption of open source methods within industry, providing more opportunities for developers to make a living wage in open source.
+We believe that risk metrics can accelerate the adoption of open source methods within industry, providing more opportunities for developers to make a living wage in open source.